Ghoti Budruk

 Ghoti Budruk is a census town in Nashik district in the Indian state of Maharashtra.It is a special growth center in Nashik Metropolitan Region.Ghoti Budruk, khambale and Dahalewadi together forms a Growth Center.It is the biggest town and market place in Igatpuri.It is also called as mini Mumbai.
 It is situated on the bank of Darna River.

 This small town is having largest number of hospitals in Igatpuri.

 So it is also called as town of hospitals and medicals.
+Average rainfall of the town per year is 2998mm.